feast-dev/feast/docs/getting-started/architecture-and-components/write-patterns.md

 ### Combining Approaches

-In some advanced scenarios, a combination of precomputed and On Demand transformations might be optimal.
+In some scenarios, a combination of Precomputed and On Demand transformations may be optimal.

-When selecting feature value write patterns, one must consider the specific requirements of your application, the acceptable correctness of the data, the tolerance for latency, and the computational resources available.
-Making an informed choice can significantly help the performance and reliability of your feature store service.
+When selecting feature value write patterns, one must consider the specific requirements of your application, the acceptable correctness of the data, the latency tolerance, and the computational resources available.
+Making deliberate choices can help the performance and reliability of your service.

 There are two ways the client can write *feature values* to the online store:

-1. Precomputing the transformations
+1. Precomputing transformations
-2. Computing the transformations On Demand
+2. Computing transformations On Demand
 3. Hybrid (Precomputed + On Demand)

-### 1. Precomputing the transformations
+### 1. Precomputing Transformations
 Precomputed transformations can happen outside of Feast (e.g., via some batch job or streaming application) or inside of the Feast feature server when writing to the online store via the `push` or `write-to-online-store` api.

-### 2. Computing the transformations On Demand
+### 2. Computing Transformations On Demand
 On Demand transformations can only happen inside of Feast at either (1) the time of the client's request or (2) when the data producer writes to the online store.

 ### 3. Hybrid (Precomputed + On Demand)